 Support can be obtained through the user mailing list.
 Please, please, PLEASE read the software manual before posting on the list.
 Besides RTFM, you might want to check the archives of the list to see if your problem has been solved before.
 The libdc1394 FAQ is also a very good reading.

 Contributions are always welcome, being it bug fixes, new functionalities, ideas, translations, corrections, documentation,...
 You can post everything on the Coriander development mailing list.
 To avoid spam the list is only available to subscribers.
 Please join the list here.

 Coriander was hacked by the following individuals.
 Let me know if your name is missing, incomplete or misspelled...

 Quite a few people use Coriander.
-Here's a non exhaustive list of confirmed references.
+Here's a (very) non exhaustive and not (at all) up-to-date list of confirmed references.
 You're not listed?
 Drop me a line! :-) I also welcome links to specific projects,...
 Disclaimer: these companies/institutions do not endorse Coriander in any way.
 They just happen to use it for the best and the worst.
 Companies officially supporting Coriander can be found in the sponsors section.